MychelGarzon/MychelGarzon/README.md

 ### Hi there 👋
-- 🔭 I’m currently studying JavaScript
+- 🌱 I’m currently learning JavaScript, HTML and CSS

 <!--